alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/04_match_card_protocol.md

 The required source-line is:

 Alyssa Solen → AI Foundations → Origin | Continuum → [Confirmed Project Name]

+The activated source-line must be visible on the controlled project URL.

 The project-side record does not create Anchor Confirmation by itself.